-- Continue development and maintenance of the Web Based Evacuation Map, which allows for the tracking by local governments of law enforcement and transportation resource deployments during a hurricane evacuation. - Update and maintain the Zip Zone and Evacuation Route maps and provide to interested parties as requested. - Provide on-going support and training to local governments and State regarding evacuation planning.
+• Continue development and maintenance of the Web Based Evacuation Map, which allows for the tracking by local governments of law enforcement and transportation resource deployments during a hurricane evacuation.

+- Update and maintain the Zip Zone and Evacuation Route maps and provide to interested parties as requested. - Provide on-going support, education, and public outreach to local governments and State regarding evacuation planning. - Use Web Based Evacuation Map to monitor traffic during an evacuation event.